JuliaReach/ReachabilityBenchmarks/README.md

 You need to have installed the Julia package [Reachability.jl](https://github.com/JuliaReach/Reachability.jl), by following the instruction in the [installation section](https://github.com/JuliaReach/Reachability.jl#installing).

-The models stored in MAT files are loaded using the [MAT.jl](https://github.com/JuliaIO/MAT.jl) Julia package.
-To install the `MAT` package, do:
+Some models are stored in MAT files.
+These can be loaded in Julia using the [MAT.jl](https://github.com/JuliaIO/MAT.jl) package.
+To install this package, do:

 ```julia
 julia> import Pkg; Pkg.add("MAT")